LearnGPT

 Train a foundation model from scratch.

-When: You're OpenAI, Google, or a research lab.
+Use when: You're OpenAI, Google, or a research lab.

 What You Need for Training